Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Treadwell had 18 receiving yards in one career matchup against the Colts, 27.5 fewer than his receiving yards prop bet over/under for Sunday's game (45.5).
+- Treadwell's 18 receiving yards in his one matchup against the Colts are 26.5 fewer than his over/under for Sunday's game.

-- Treadwell did not have a touchdown catch in that contest against the Colts.
+- Treadwell did not have a touchdown catch in that outing against the Colts.

-- The 248.8 yards per game the Colts are giving up through the air makes them the NFL's 18th-ranked pass defense.
+- The Colts are conceding 248.8 passing yards per game this year, the NFL's 18th-ranked pass defense.

-- The Colts have allowed 30 passing TDs this year (1.9 per game), ranking them 30th among NFL defenses.
+- At 1.9 passing TDs allowed per game, the Colts defense is ranked 30th in the NFL.

 Recent Performances